GarriguesN/WebAliveChecker/README.md

 # WebStatusChecker

 **WebStatusChecker** is a Python-based tool that allows you to check the availability and status of any webpage.
-Using Selenium WebDriver, it verifies the presence of specific elements on the page and sends notifications if the status changes.
+Using Selenium WebDriver, it verifies the presence of specific elements on the page and prints messages to the console if the status changes.
 This tool is ideal for monitoring the health of your websites and ensuring their continuous availability.

 ## Features